Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/Terms/en.md

 The payment terms are always prepayment unless otherwise agreed upon.
 Payments must be done via credit card.

+If You are in default of payment, the Company reserves the right to charge interest at the maximum statutory rate above the respective prime rate of the Deutsche Bundesbank as liquidated damages from the date concerned.

 ## Reservation of ownership

 Until the complete payment the ownership of the SERVICES belongs to Us.
 Ownership of SERVICES only include user licenses and in no way ownership for the assets, intellectual property and especially the source code of the SERVICES.
 You have no right to create copies of Our SERVICES or re-distribute our SERVICES under any circumstance.